andhus/dirhash-python/DIRHASH_STANDARD.md

 entry_properties | Array of Strings | `["name", "data"]` | Which Directory Entry properties to consider.
 NOTE that `type` is a mandatory property and should not be provided on_cyclic_link | String, One of `"raise"` and `"hash reference"` | `"raise"` | how to handle [cyclic links](#cyclic-links).

 The Dirhash Protocol is designed so that the same hash should not be obtained with different Protocol Options.
-Subsequently, when the same hash is obtained one can be sure that the same Protocol Options was used.
-The options must still be provided when comparing checksums, but this trait reduces the risk of mistakes.
+Subsequently, when the same hash is obtained one can be sure that the same Protocol Options were used.
+The options must still be provided when comparing checksums, but this removes the risk of false positives (confirmation of the checksum) due to wrong options used.

 ## Error Conditions
-**Directory Not Accessible**: Not accessible (sub) directories results in an error unless excluded by the `match_patterns` filtering option.
+**Directory Not Accessible**: A not accessible (sub)directory results in an error unless excluded by the `match_patterns` filtering option.

-**File Not Accessible**: Not accessible files results in an error if entry property `data` is used unless excluded by the `match_patterns` filtering option.
+**File Not Accessible**: A not accessible file results in an error if the entry property `data` is used unless excluded by the `match_patterns` filtering option.

 **Cyclic Symbolic Links**: Presence of cyclic links, with `on_cyclic_links` set to `raise`.

-**Directory Empty**: No Directory entries to hash given provided Filtering Options and `include_empty_dirs` set to `false`.
+**Directory Empty**: No (non-empty) directory entries to hash in the Dirhash root directory, given provided Filtering Options and `include_empty_dirs` set to `false`.

 ## The `DIRSUM` Object
 Checksums based on the `DIRSHASH` must contain the additional configuration options to be properly validated (as was discussed in the [Introduction](#introduction)).
 For this purpose, the Dirhash Standard provides the `DIRSUM` object which contains all the necessary information for verification.
-It's structure is laid out in JSON notation below, properties as per the [Hash Function](#hash-function-options), [Filtering](#filtering-options) and [Protocol Options](#protocol-options).
+It's structure is laid out in JSON below, with properties according [Hash Function](#hash-function-options), [Filtering](#filtering-options) and [Protocol Options](#protocol-options).
 ```json
 {
    "dirhash": "...",